MultiSafepay/docs/content/payments/features/recurring-payments/about-recurring-payments.md

 ---
-title : "About recurring payments"
+title : "About Recurring Payments"
 weight: 51
-meta_title: "About recurring payments - MultiSafepay Docs"
+meta_title: "About Recurring Payments - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
 url: '/recurring-payments/about/'